5 takeaways from the abortion pill case before the U.S. Supreme Court

 “Why can’t the court specify that this relief runs to precisely the parties before the court as opposed to looking to the agency in general and saying, 'Agency, you can’t do this anywhere?’”

-The Biden administration argued that the plaintiffs — a group of anti-abortion doctors — didn't have the right to challenge the FDA's approval of mifepristone.
+The Biden administration argued that the plaintiffs — a group called the Alliance for Hippocratic Medicine — didn't have the right to challenge the FDA's actions on mifepristone.

-The doctors who brought the suit argued that they might have to treat emergency room patients who experience serious complications from mifepristone.
+The doctors who brought the suit argued that they might have to treat emergency room patients who experience serious complications after taking the drug.

-But Solicitor General Elizabeth Prelogar told the court that the doctors don't have to prescribe mifepristone and they can abstain from treating patients who have taken the pill if they oppose abortion.
+But Prelogar told the court that the doctors don't have to prescribe mifepristone and they can abstain from treating patients who have taken the pill if they oppose abortion.

 “They don’t prescribe mifepristone,” Prelogar said.
 "They don’t take mifepristone, obviously.
 The FDA is not requiring them to do or refrain from doing anything.
 They aren’t required to treat women who take mifepristone.”